BigDataForSanDiego/team220/proposal_submission_form_2022_team_turtle.md

 #### Team Name: Turtle

 #### Your team’s hackathon idea in One sentence:
-##### A multi-lingual mobile app, used in medical offices to check in patients who speak different native languages.
+##### A multi-lingual mobile app, used by medical offices to translate patient forms, documents, and voice.

 #### A visual